3r1co/cd/docs/clair.md

-# Docker Vulnerability Scanning with Clair (1 hour)
+# Docker Vulnerability Scanning with Trivy (1 hour)

 So far, we uncovered vulnerabilities in